acemb-rso/wng-zipper/README.md

 ## Using the Zipper Tracker
 1. Start a combat encounter and open the **Combat Tracker**.
 2. Click **Zipper: ON/OFF** to toggle alternate activation for the active combat.
-3. Use the **Priority** control to choose which side (PCs or NPCs) leads the next round.
+3. PCs always lead each round automatically—no priority prompt required.
 4. When several PCs are available, the module prompts the players (or GM) to select who acts.
 5. Queue specific combatants in advance with the dock controls; clear the queue anytime to fall back to the natural alternating order.
-6. When a round ends, all acted markers reset and the priority side begins the next cycle.
+6. When a round ends, all acted markers reset and the next cycle begins with the PCs again.

 The GM can always override the current combatant, advance rounds manually, or disable the module mid-combat—`wng-zipper` respects those decisions and resynchronizes automatically.